adon-cloudcannon/landing-page-test/src/collections/posts/2019-06-13-private-jekyll-themes-with-gemfury.md

 ### Creating Jekyll Themes

-The Jekyll `new-theme`{: .language-console} command creates a basic theme structure which includes the \_layouts, \_includes and \_sass directories.
+The Jekyll `new-theme` command creates a basic theme structure which includes the \_layouts, \_includes and \_sass directories.
 Start building a theme by entering the following into your command line:

 ```shell
 $ jekyll new-theme mytheme